Do You Need a Liver Detox?

 • Frequently getting colds/viruses

-In holistic medicine the liver plays a huge role in our emotional health and wellbeing.
-Many people we work with are doing a pretty good job of eating well and being mindful of alcohol intake, yet they still need some liver support.
-This is due to an accumulation of emotional stress which can show up in liver function.
+In holistic medicine, the liver is often discussed as playing a role in emotional health and wellbeing.
+Many people we work with are doing a good job of eating well and being mindful of alcohol intake, yet still feel they would benefit from additional support.

-Caring for you liver is an ongoing process, not something you can do once a year and expect to feel good the rest of the time.
-The best way to care for your liver is to make positive changes and stick to them including:
+Caring for your liver is an ongoing process, not something you can do once a year and expect to feel good the rest of the time.
+The best way to care for your liver is to make positive changes and stick to them, including:

-Diet: it’s pretty simple: replace processed food with fresh wholefoods, being especially mindful of alcohol and refined sugar consumption.
-Also, leafy greens are like medicine for your liver.
-A side salad of greens with a dressing of olive oil, apple cider vinegar and mustard is a simple healthy shift you can make.
+Diet: Replace processed food with fresh wholefoods, being especially mindful of alcohol and refined sugar consumption.
+Leafy greens are a simple and nutritious addition to meals — a side salad with olive oil, apple cider vinegar and mustard is an easy healthy shift you can make.

 Learn more about acupuncture and book online